doppelgunner/YouBot/README.md

 ## Problems
 * If you encountered any problem please report an issue.
 * If you cannot login to google (using javafx webview) then use v1.0.1.5 and up.
+[Read issue #1](https://github.com/doppelgunner/YouBot/issues/1)